fluxcd/helm-operator/docs/helmrelease-guide/rollbacks.md

 ## Enabling rollbacks

-When rollbacks for a `HelmRelease` are enabled, the Helm operator will detect a faulty upgrade and instruct Helm to perform a rollback, it will not attempt a new upgrade unless it detects a change in values and/or the chart, or [retries have been enabled](#enabling-retries-of-rolled-back-releases).
+When rollbacks for a `HelmRelease` are enabled, the Helm Operator will detect a faulty upgrade and instruct Helm to perform a rollback, it will not attempt a new upgrade unless it detects a change in values and/or the chart, or [retries have been enabled](#enabling-retries-of-rolled-back-releases).
 Changes are